Back to All Guides

 Why HVAC Maintenance Matters in North Carolina

-Water heating accounts for approximately 18% of your home's energy costs, according to the U.S. Environmental Protection Agency — making it the second-largest energy expense after heating and cooling.
-Without regular maintenance, sediment buildup can reduce your HVAC system's efficiency by up to 25%, per U.S. Department of Energy estimates.
+Heating and cooling accounts for approximately 18% of your home's energy costs, according to the U.S. Environmental Protection Agency — making it the second-largest energy expense after heating and cooling.
+Without regular maintenance, debris buildup can reduce your HVAC system's efficiency by up to 25%, per U.S. Department of Energy estimates.
 That translates directly to higher monthly utility bills and a shorter equipment lifespan.

-A properly maintained tank HVAC system lasts 8-12 years.
-A neglected one may fail in as little as 6 years — particularly in North Carolina, where our water is among the hardest in the country.
-Wendell County water averages 15-25 grains per gallon of dissolved minerals (source: North Carolina Water Management District), compared to the national average of 3-7 grains.
-That mineral-heavy water accelerates sediment buildup, corrodes anode rods faster, and airflow issues tankless heat exchangers more quickly.
+A properly maintained HVAC system lasts 8-12 years.
+A neglected one may fail in as little as 6 years — particularly in North Carolina, where our mineral content is among the highest in the country.
+Wendell County mineral levels average 15-25 grains per gallon of dissolved minerals (source: North Carolina Environmental Quality Division), compared to the national average of 3-7 grains.
+That mineral-heavy conditions accelerate debris buildup, corrodes air filters faster, and airflow issues unitless heat exchangers more quickly.

 Add in North Carolina's humidity, salt air exposure in coastal cities like Knightdale, Wake Forest, and Smithfield, and the stress of hurricane season power fluctuations — and your HVAC system faces conditions that most maintenance guides don't account for.
-This guide covers exactly what North Carolina homeowners need to know, whether you have a tank or tankless system, electric or gas.
+This guide covers exactly what North Carolina homeowners need to know, whether you have the unit or unitless system, electric or gas.

 Licensed Professional Perspective